cgencer/EQueue-docs/02-Game-Overview.md

 ##### The Crystals, Currency of Attention, Awareness and Mindfulness

 Colored crystals act as our attention / awareness, tinted with our personality color.
 Throughout the game our actions and choices require our attention or awareness applied to a given situation, which lowers our overall awareness.
-During the game we should strive to cultivate mindfulness, unbiased and attachment-free represented by the colorless crystals accumulating our untainted and pure mindfulness.
+During the game the player aims to cultivate mindfulness, unbiased and attachment-free represented by the colorless crystals, our untainted and pure mindfulness.
 ##### *Shoshin State & Equilibrium*

 Shoshin is a Zen-term describing a mindset describing the beginners mind and eagerness and joy of learning anew.
 The more we know about a subject, the more likely we depend on our memories of it and stop accepting any further experiences.